JamesMitofsky/unwaitlist.io/README.md

 ### Run

 - Here's a Google Spreadsheet for testing: [this google sheet](https://docs.google.com/spreadsheets/d/1wtHWjTTWn9LNp4r8_xJiGGiO-YV4PsoQ_gWTeahbUxs/edit?usp=sharing)
 - To start the program, you can run the following command, thanks to [NPM Scripts](https://www.freecodecamp.org/news/introduction-to-npm-scripts-1dbb2ae01633/)
+- You'll also have to either import the current semester's course data to the spreadsheet or comment out that function

 ```bash
 npm run unwait